yt-project/yt/doc/source/yt4differences.rst

     prj.save()

-Smoothing data onto an Octree
+Smoothing Data onto an Octree
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Whilst the move away from the global octree is a promising one in terms of